sytzez/site/content/blog/modes-of-solfege.md

         C---A
 ```

 Music's primary medium is sound.
-Another common medium, especially before the invention of audio recording, is music notation, which is written using special musical symbols known as 'notes'.
+Another common medium is music notation, which is written using special musical symbols known as 'notes'.
 Besides being represented by symbols, music can be described in written or spoken language.
 The availability of musicological terminology can make verbal descriptions as precise or even preciser than musical notation.

-With these three forms in mind, solfege teaches the ability of understanding each of those representations, as well as being able to accurately reproduce the same musical idea in another representation.
+Solfege teaches the ability of understanding each of these three forms, as well as being able to accurately reproduce the same musical idea in another form.

 ## The three representations

 A musical element is the smallest building block of music such as a pitch, an interval or a note value.
-Each musical element can be expressed in three different representations mentioned before.
+Each musical element can be expressed in the three different representations mentioned before.
-If you can recognise and reproduce each representation, you have mastered the solfege of that specific musical element.
+If you are able to recognise and reproduce each representation, you have mastered the solfege of that specific musical element.
-The three reperesentations of a musical element are: its sound, its name and its notation.
+The three reperesentations of a musical element are its *sound*, its *name* and its *notation*.

 ```mermaid
 graph LR